Leon0983X/MinecartRevolution/README.md

 ==================

 MinecartRevolution is a modern Minecart-Plugin for Bukkit.
 It features simple functions for beginners and professional ones like an own english-like scripting language.
-You can use it simple with Control-Signs and -Blocks, define the expression scripts and create new Controls in configuration files.
+You can use it simple with Control-Signs and -Blocks and define the expression scripts.
 You can also write plugins for more complicated Controls.

 There is no limit with MinecartRevolution.